Using Tags in SpecFlow Features

 @ignore

-@ignore is in other words the only tag that is supported by default and is translated to “IGNORE” in your test framework of choice (for example Ignore in NUnit or MsTest).
+@ignore is the only tag supported by default and is translated to IGNORE in your test framework of choice (for example, Ignore in NUnit or MsTest).
 This can be used to disable features and/or scenarios that are not ready to be run yet.

 You then have the liberty to make up any tag you want.
-For example Aslak Hellesoy list these;
+For example, Aslak Hellesoy lists these:

 @important @billing @bicker @annoy @qa_ready

-You can also use tags for features and scenarios to refer to another system with requirements (TFS or JIRA for example) with the ID from that system.
-Love Aslak comment on that:
+You can also use tags for features and scenarios to refer to another system with requirements (TFS or JIRA, for example) with the ID from that system.
+Love Aslak’s comment on that:

 “if you have to deal with old school requirements in a different system”